America’s Great Suck Out

 Frequently, as we concoct and/or approach a specific story line, we may realize (correctly or not) that the story inside our head is more difficult to decipher than originally presumed.
 Maybe the plot sputters, or our premise begins feels weak or clunky.
 Our characters stop speaking to us or become lost in the fog.
 So many What if—? questions remain unanswered.
 So many Now what—? questions feel suddenly impenetrable.
 Or maybe, 30-50 pages into our story, an even better idea comes to mind.
 Those feelings are more common than you might think—and knowing when to stop can be as important as knowing when to hunker down and proceed.

-It’s perfectly alright to revamp our daydream in another POV, or tell our story in a completely different way.
+It’s perfectly alright to revamp our daydream in another POV, or tell our story in a different way.
 It’s also perfect okay to start a completely new book from scratch.
 It’s all part of the learning curve, after all, and ’tis far better to disregard 50 or 100 pages and begin anew, rather than belabor to complete an unfulfilling brick of a book that you’ll ultimately stick in a drawer, disgruntled and disillusioned, and perhaps never write again.

-Many (most) published writers do have unfinished starter novels and dog-eared notebooks filled with half-baked ideas littering our drawers and PC desktops.
+Many (most?) published writers do have unfinished starter novels and dog-eared notebooks filled with half-baked ideas littering our drawers and PC desktops.
 Those false starts are also part of the process.
 We’re still in the process of learning to think like novelists.
 Sometimes, that development can take years or decades of effort.

 Or, you may be #2: A Pantser.
 Thirty years ago, the term pantser did not exist—or else did so clandestinely and had yet to evolve into the literary limelight.
 The term (should you have recently awoken from a coma) defines those freestyle writers among us who write without any perceived forethought or planning or, more often than not, without a clue as to how one’s story might end.